The Jerusalem File

-The Jerusalem File is a 1972 film directed by John Flynn.
-It stars Bruce Davison, Nicol Williamson, Daria Halprin, and Donald Pleasence.
-The film only ever made it onto VHS in various dubbed or subtitled languages.
-It can be found on YouTube in English with Finnish subtitles.
+The Jerusalem File (also known as Jerusalem, Jerusalem) is a 1972 American film directed by John Flynn and starring Bruce Davison, Nicol Williamson, Daria Halprin, and Donald Pleasence.
+It was written by Troy Kennedy Martin.

 Plot

-American archaeology student David Armstrong (Bruce Davison) is studying at the University of Jerusalem.
-His old Arab friend from Yale University Rashid Rifaat (Zeev Revah) draws him into a power struggle between rival Arab terrorist groups.
+American archaeology student David Armstrong is studying at the University of Jerusalem.
+His old Arab friend from Yale University Rashid Rifaat draws him into a power struggle between rival Arab terrorist groups.
 Both are nearly killed in an assassination attempt on Rifaat who then goes into hiding.
-Professor Lang (Nicol Williamson) at the University tries to protect Armstrong and hides him at an archaeological dig at Qumran in the West Bank.
-He promises to help him him get back to America, but Major Samuels (Donald Pleasence) of the Israeli security agency Shin Bet confiscates Armstrong's passport.
+Professor Lang at the University tries to protect Armstrong and hides him at an archaeological dig at Qumran in the West Bank.
+He promises to help him get back to America, but Major Samuels of the Israeli security agency Shin Bet confiscates Armstrong's passport.
 Samuels wants to use Armstrong to learn more about the organisation and leadership of the Arab groups and identify Rifaat as the leader of the West Bank Resistance.
-At Qumran the beautiful Nurit (Daria Halprin) seduces Armstrong to keep him loyal to their terrorist group and arrange a meeting with Rifaat.
+At Qumran the beautiful Nurit seduces Armstrong to keep him loyal to their terrorist group and arrange a meeting with Rifaat.
 Amstrong goes back to Jerusalem and tries to contact Rifaat using a special coin he presents to a local antique dealer who is later killed.
 Professor Lang intercepts the coin.
 He tries to stop Armstrong and make him see sense, but Armstrong eventually succeeds and a meeting takes place in the desert with disastrous consequences.
 The story takes place after the 1967 Six Day War.